about us

 Legal and Migrant Support Manager

 Prior to joining Samphire in 2016, I have worked on the return migration project at IOM Vilnius, human rights education and awareness raising projects in Bulgaria and in a private law practice in Lithuania.
-I hold a degree in Law and Management and LL.M in International Law and Law of International Organisations.
-At Samphire I lead Immigration Legal Advice and Ex-Detainee projects.
-I am passionate about my job and I am glad that helping people in need is so rewarding.
+I hold a bachelors degree in Law and Management and LL.M in International Law and Law of International Organisations.
+At Samphire I lead Immigration Legal Advice and Post Detention Support projects.
+I am passionate about my job and find it extremely rewarding.

 Kay Marsh